zoom/zoomapps-sample-js/README.md

 ### Client ID and Client Secret

-Once your server is created, you can obtain your Client ID and Client Secret from the App Credentials tab of your Zoom App.
+Once your app is created, you can obtain your Client ID and Client Secret from the App Credentials tab of your Zoom App.

 ### Home URL and Redirect URL